AutoRally/autorally/README.md

 ### 2. Clone or Fork Repositories

 Get the autorally repository in a [catkin workspace](http://wiki.ros.org/catkin/workspaces).
 The suggested location is `~/catkin_ws/src/`, but any valid catkin worskspace source folder will work.
-We forking over cloning if you will be working with the code.
+We suggest forking over cloning if you will be working with the code.

 Also clone the IMU code into the same catkin workspace: